 In this system, coils submerged in the water of the tank act as a heat exchanger, heated by the wood burning stove.
 As the system uses gravity to create pressure, it must be installed higher than the wood burning stove.
 You should remember not to install any valves, pumps or strainers in between the return and flow lines that run from the tank to the stove.
 With this one tank, you can combine water for domestic hot water, solar heated water and hydronic radiators.

 With a heat accumulator, home owners get a greater degree of flexibility, with multiple combinations when it comes to heat sources, and heat storage.

 Not a million miles away from a multicoil hot water tank in terms of the principle of how it works, the heat accumulator is able to store heat thanks to the mass of water which it holds, and for this reason, they can be quite big in size.
 They are suitable for multiple heat source systems as they offer the choice in the number of coils and tapping points which are fitted.
 In this system it is possible to hook up a gas boiler, boiler stove and even solar panels in the same property.
 There are also wood burning stove back boiler underfloor heating systems which you can incorporate.

 The boiler stove can be connected to a conventional boiler, as well as the hot accumulator tank, which in turn is connected to solar panels on a roof.
 Heating comes from the hot water that is stored in the hot accumulator tank.

-We hope this guide gives you some pointers for different installation techniques on how to fit wood burning stove with back boiler, and provides some food for thought into which system would be suit your property when installing wood burning stoves with a back boiler.
+We hope this guide gives you some pointers for different installation techniques on how to fit wood burning stove with back boiler system, and provides some food for thought into which system would suit your property when installing wood burning boiler stove.
 The question of 'how does a wood burning stove with back boiler work?' is one that many who are thinking of adding a stove to their living room are asking, so next time someone doubts it, remember you definitely can incorporate solid fuel heating with an existing central heating system.